jacobzenner/QBTrends/README.md

 - The frontend uses React and Chart.js to present data visualizations such as bar charts and line charts.
 - SQL functions are defined in `init.sql` to provide complex data aggregations, which are then called by the backend to present to the frontend.

-## Contributing
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch-name`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch-name`).
-5. Create a new Pull Request.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
 For any questions or issues, please feel free to reach out or open an issue in the repository.